 It is hard for us to understand the impact of this example.
 In Jesus’ day, children were non-persons with no rights at all.
 To place a child in the midst of a circle of adult men was a tremendous breach of social custom.

 Children were supposed to be invisible in the world of men.
 They were separated, part of the realm of women’s work and world.

 Jesus is not holding the child up as an example of innocence, trustfulness, or naiveté.
 It is the child’s lowly status that Jesus points to.

 “Whoever welcomes this lowly child welcomes me,” Jesus says.
 The vulnerable, powerless, socially invisible child is a stand-in for Jesus and for God.
 How we treat children determines our greatness in God’s eyes.

-Maybe about now we are thinking that if that’s how God measures greatness, then we must be doing OK.
+Maybe we think that if that’s how God measures greatness, then we must be doing OK.
 After all, our children are not socially invisible – they are the center of our lives.

 We make sacrifices to make sure they get the best education possible, we expose them to every opportunity we can.
-Many times, their needs come first.
+Most of us gladly put their needs before our own.

-But just a glance at any week’s headlines tells us that too many children in our world are still vulnerable, still of low status, still invisible to the powerful of the world.
+But just a glance at any week’s headlines tells us that too many children in our country are still vulnerable, still of low status, still invisible to the powerful of the world.
 We may say children are a high priority in this country, but too often our actions say otherwise.